davidino/dockerTab/readme.md

 ### DockerTab

-With DockerTab you will be able to visualize informations about your docker containers through a UI interface
+With DockerTab you will be able to visualize informations about your docker containers through a UI interface.

+Following actions:
+* listing all runnging containers
+* inspect containers
+* stop containers
+* remove single/all exited containers

 ![Screenshot.png](Screenshot.png)